dimanikulin/fva/FVADocMD/WHERETOPUBLISH.md

+# Headline
+TBD

+# Article description
+TBD

+# Tags
+TBD

+# Content
-how to manage is not big deal
-table with columns resources adn lines like publication
+how to manage - is not big deal - to descrive table with columns resources adn lines like publication

 main question why are you doing that? it will help you to choose the right platform to publish